Strategy … we all know what it means, right? Just for grins, let’s look at a simple definition:

 While you’ll certainly adapt and iterate based on what happens when your content is actually out there, creating a documented strategy will help you get closer to the mark, earlier.
 You’ll save time and money no matter how you decide to create and spread the content.

 And no worries if the above leaves you with unanswered questions.
-For the next three weeks, I’ll be taking you on a deep dive to discover the who, what, and how for your own content marketing strategy.
+For the next four weeks, I’ll be taking you on a deep dive to discover the who, what, and how for your own content marketing strategy.

 Editor’s note: Check out additional installments in the content marketing strategy series …